Symmetry-based theory of Dirac fermions on two-dimensional hyperbolic crystals: Coupling to the spin connection: Geometry, symmetries, and Dirac spinors on the Poincar e disk

-Understanding the properties of a hyperbolic lattice embedded in the Poincaré disk requires a careful examination of its symmetries, which is crucial when constructing spinors and the corresponding discrete spin connection therein.
-The Poincaré disk model, defined as $\mathbb{D} = \{z \in \mathbb{C} : |z| < l\}$, represents the hyperbolic plane and is equipped with the metric
+Understanding the properties of a hyperbolic lattice embedded in the Poincaré disk requires a careful examination of its symmetry properties~\cite{Kobayashi1972, Helgason2001, Ratcliffe2019}, which is crucial when constructing spinors and the corresponding discrete spin connection therein.
+To this end, we start by introducing the Poincaré disk model, defined as $\mathbb{D} = \{z \in \mathbb{C} : |z| < l\}$, representing the hyperbolic plane and equipped with the metric

-To uncover the isometries of the Poincaré disk, we take a geometric approach, identifying symmetry generators through Killing vectors, which define the coordinate transformations that preserve the metric in Eq.\eqref{Poincare_metric}.
-In turn, such symmetry transformations are indispensable for the construction of irreducible representations carried out in Sec.\ref{Irreducible_representations}.
+{yielding a constant scalar curvature $R=-8/l^2$}.
+To uncover the isometries of the Poincaré disk, we take a geometric approach and identify the Killing vectors generating the coordinate transformations that preserve the metric in Eq.~\eqref{Poincare_metric}.
+These generators also determine the scalar Casimir and the principal-series spectral basis summarized in Sec.~\ref{Irreducible_representations}.
 Furthermore, as embedding spinors in the Poincaré disk can be viewed as the long-wavelength limit of lattice spinors in a discrete hyperbolic lattice, it motivates us to explore the explicit form of the spinors as the solutions of the Dirac equation on the Poincaré disk, as discussed in Sec.\ref{section_spinors}, and, in particular, to derive the corresponding DOS in Sec.\ref{section_densityofstates}.